In this article

 How do you record a partial payment?

 Apply the received funds to the specific invoices the customer intended, leave the remaining balance open as a receivable, and document the reason for the shortfall with a code so it can be followed up.
+Recording the intent is what prevents rework later.

 Should you apply partial payments oldest invoice first?